nitya/BUILD25-LAB333/README.md

 ## Questions or Comments?

 We welcome feedback to help us improve the learning experience.

-Just [file an issue](https://github.com/microsoft/BUILD25-LAB333/issues/new) to report bugs, suggest enhancements, or ask for clarifications.
+1. [File an issue](https://github.com/microsoft/BUILD25-LAB333/issues/new).
+We welcome feedback on ways to improve the workshop for future learners.
+1. [Join the Azure AI Foundry Discord](https://aka.ms/azureaifoundry/discord).
+Meet Azure AI community members and share insights.
+1. [Visit the Azure AI Foundry Developer Forum](https://aka.ms/azureaifoundry/forum).
+Get the latest updates on Azure AI Foundry.